Best Amazon Prime Day TV deals 2023: Discounts on LG, Samsung and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day TV deals 2023: Best offers on 4K and OLED sets from LG, Samsung, Hisense and more
+Best TV deals for Amazon Prime Day 2023: Offers on sets from LG, Samsung and more

-The sale starts now, and we’re already seeing discounts of almost £1,000 on popular sets
+There are thousands of pounds worth of discounts on popular tellies, but it all ends tonight

-This year’s Amazon Prime Day is now officially in full swing.
-Starting today and ending 11.59pm on 12 July, the shopping bonanza ushers in big savings on some of the best TVs of 2023.
+We’re now on the second and final day of Amazon Prime Day 2023, so you don’t have long left to save hundreds of pounds on some of the best TVs of 2023.

-As well as discounts on the latest 4K and OLED tellies from Samsung, LG, Sony and more, we’re seeing lower prices on thousands of products, including laptops, fitness bands, phones, games consoles and tablets.
+As well as discounts on the latest 4K and OLED tellies from Samsung, LG, Sony and more, we’re continuing to see lower prices on thousands of products, including laptops, fitness bands, phones, games consoles and tablets.

 Ready for a TV upgrade?
-We’ve found the best Prime Day TV deals ahead of the sale.
+We’re constantly updating this page with all the best Prime Day TV deals, so keep checking back for the best prices.

 Best Prime Day TV deals 2023